fluxcd/website/content/en/legacy/flux/references/automated-image-update.md

+---
-# Automated deployment of new container images
+title: Automated deployment of new container images
+type: docs
+weight: 70
+---

 Flux can be used to automate container image updates in your cluster.
 Flux periodically scans the pods running in your cluster and builds a list of all container images.